-- II.A.
-Program Director

-- II.A.1.
-There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
-(Core)

-- II.A.1.a)

-The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director and must verify the program director's licensure and clinical appointment.
-(Core) - II.A.1.a).(1) Final approval of the program director resides with the Review Committee.
-(Core)

-Background and Intent: While the ACGME recognizes the value of input from numerous individuals in the management of a fellowship, a single individual must be designated as program director and have overall responsibility for the program.
-The program director's nomination is reviewed and approved by the GMEC.

-- II.A.2.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core) - II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
-This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
-(Core)
+II.A.
+Program Director II.A.1.
+There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements. ^(Core) II.A.1.a) The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director and must verify the program director's licensure and clinical appointment. ^(Core) II.A.1.a).(1) Final approval of the program director resides with th Review Committee. ^(Core) individuals program d nd and Intent: While the ACGME recognizes the value of input from numerous s in the management of a fellowship, a single individual must be designated as irector and have overall responsibility for the program.
+The program director's n is reviewed and approved by the GMEC.
+II.A.2.
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core) II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
+This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors. ^(Core)

-Programs with up to four approved fellow positions must be provided with a minimum of 10 percent time.
+II.A.2.a).(1) Programs with up to four approved fellow positions must be provided with a minimum of 10 percent time.
 Programs with five or six approved fellow positions must be provided with a minimum of 20 percent time.
-Programs with seven or more approved fellow positions must be provided with a minimum of 20 percent time and an additional 0.5 percent time for each approved position.
-(Core)
+Programs with seven or more approved fellow positions must be provided with a minimum of 20 percent time and an additional 0.5 percent time for each approved position. ^(Core)